What Are Long Term Liabilities?

-For example of long-term liabilities – if a Company X ltd. borrows $5 million from a Bank with an interest rate of 5% per annum for 8 months, then the Debt would be treated as Short-term liabilities and if the tenure becomes more than one year then it would come under ‘Long-Term Liabilities’ on theBalance SheetBalance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
+For example – if Company X Ltd. borrows $5 million from a bank with an interest rate of 5% per annum for eight months, then the debt would be treated as short-term liabilities.
+However, if the tenure becomes more than one year, it would come under ‘Long-Term Liabilities’ on theBalance SheetBalance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
 It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company..

-List of Long-Term Liabilities on Balance Sheet
+List Of Long-Term Liabilities On Balance Sheet

 #1 – Shareholders Capital

 Shareholders are the real owner of a Company and can be classified into two categories, Preference shareholdersPreference ShareholdersA preferred share is a share that enjoys priority in receiving dividends compared to common stock.
 The dividend rate can be fixed or floating depending upon the terms of the issue.
 Also, preferred stockholders generally do not enjoy voting rights.
 However, their claims are discharged before the shares of common stockholders at the time of liquidation. and Equity shareholdersEquity ShareholdersShareholder’s equity is the residual interest of the shareholders in the company and is calculated as the difference between Assets and Liabilities.
 The Shareholders' Equity Statement on the balance sheet details the change in the value of shareholder's equity from the beginning to the end of an accounting period..
-Preference Shareholders are given preference during the time of distribution of profits (get the dividendDividendDividends refer to the portion of business earnings paid to the shareholders as gratitude for investing in the company’s equity. if there is also a loss) whereas Equity shareholders get dividend only when there is a profit.
-On the other hand, Equity shareholders have a voting right unlike Preference shareholders.
-The initial capital or the ‘Seed Financing’ required for the business basically comes from the Shareholder’s pocket and the total capital amount can be dived into the total number of shareholders based upon their contributions to the capital.
+Preference Shareholders are given preference during the distribution of profits (get the dividendDividendDividends refer to the portion of business earnings paid to the shareholders as gratitude for investing in the company’s equity. if there is also a loss).
+In contrast, Equity shareholders get dividends only when there is a profit.
+On the other hand, Equity shareholders have voting rights, unlike Preference shareholders.
+The initial capital or the ‘Seed Financing’ required for the business comes from the Shareholder’s pocket.
+The total capital amount can be divided into the total number of shareholders based on their capital contributions.
 The risk-to-reward ratio is allocated as per the capital contribution.
-For example- Suppose Company A has been funded by three investors X, Y & Z with the capital contributionCapital ContributionContributed capital is the amount that shareholders have given to the company for buying their stake and is recorded in the books of accounts as the common stock and additional paid-in capital under the equity section of the company’s balance sheet. of $2000, $3000 and $5000, and then the profit would be shared on the basis of 2:3:5.
+For example- Suppose Company A has been funded by three investors, X, Y & Z, with the capital contributionCapital ContributionContributed capital is the amount that shareholders have given to the company for buying their stake and is recorded in the books of accounts as the common stock and additional paid-in capital under the equity section of the company’s balance sheet. of $2000, $3000, and $5000; the profit would be shared based on 2:3:5.

-Reserves & Surplus is another part of the Shareholders’ equity, which deals with the Reserves part.
-If a Company makes constant profits, then the pile of profits at a given point of time would be termed as ‘Reserves and Surplus’.
-For example, if a Business unit delivers Net profits after tax (after dividend distributed to shareholders) for the first three years @ $11,000, $80,000 and $95,000.
+Reserves & Surplus is another part of the Shareholders’ equity, which deals with the Reserves.
+If a Company makes constant profits, then the pile of profits at a given time would be termed ‘Reserves and Surplus.’
+For example, if a Business unit delivers Net profits after tax (after dividend distributed to shareholders) for the first three years @ $11,000, $80,000, and $95,000.
 Then the total reserves would be $(11000+80000+95000) or $285,000 after the third Financial Year.

 Thus, we can say